IrinaCristali/IrinaCristali.github.io/_pages/about.md

 <p><div style="text-align: justify">
 I am a second-year PhD student in the Department of Statistics at the University of Chicago, working in collaboration with Professor <a href="https://http://victorveitch.com">Victor Veitch</a> on causal inference for network data.
-More broadly, I am interested in foundational problems in machine learning, more specifically, developing a unified understanding of the interplay between causality, differential privacy, and the generalization and convergence properties of algorithms.
+More broadly, I am interested in foundational problems in machine learning, specifically, developing a unified understanding of the interplay between causality, differential privacy, and the generalization and convergence properties of algorithms.
  </div></p>